 “gold coins having a recognized special value to collectors of rare and unusual coins.”

-You can view the actual Executive Order and read the terms of confiscation by clicking on the picture to your left.
 After the gold was received, the government melted the majority of the coins.
 The government then raised gold’s value by nearly 75%.
 Rare coin collectors, as exempted by the confiscation actually profited from the confiscation, melting, and price revaluation in two important ways.
 Their coins gained value due to the:

 - Huge increase of the gold bullion value of their coins – the $20 Saint-Gaudens gold piece, for example, contains nearly a full ounce of pure gold.